YaegerKnight/ml-blog/_posts/2021-09-06-redaction-classification-chapter-2.md

 toc: true
 layout: post
 description: Explanation of how I trained a model to detect redactions in FOIA requests.
-categories: [fastai]
-tags: [fastai, redactionmodel, computervision, datalabelling]
+categories: [fastai, redactionmodel, computervision, datalabelling]
 comments: false
 author: Alex Strick van Linschoten
 title: Training a classifier to detect redacted documents with fastai